d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 (the values of the surrounding pixels).
-While there might exist a representation of our data that would take into account the relevant interactions among our features
-(and on top of which a linear model would be suitable), we simply do not know how to calculate it by hand.
+While there might exist a representation of our data that would take into account the relevant interactions among our features, on top of which a linear model would be suitable, we simply do not know how to calculate it by hand.
-With deep neural networks, we used observational data to jointly learn both a representation (via hidden layers) and a linear predictor that acts upon that representation.
+With deep neural networks, we used observational data to jointly learn both a representation via hidden layers and a linear predictor that acts upon that representation.